-The Impaired Driving Liaisons (IDLs) project will utilize five (5) full-time OHP Troopers throughout the year to act as liaisons to implement activities in support of national highway safety goals in reducing motor vehicle collisions, focusing specifically on alcohol and drug-related impaired driving, and provide assistance to local law enforcement with regard to impaired driving enforcement.
-Coordination of regional multi-jurisdiction events will occur on a regular basis, to include checkpoints and saturation patrols.
-Public information and education (PI&E) events, along with media releases when appropriate, will be used to inform the public of events and relevant traffic safety issues.
-IDLs will be available upon request to speak at media press events.
-In addition, the IDLs will conduct visits with local law enforcement agencies in support of National Highway Safety initiatives including the Click-It or Ticket and Drive Sober or Get Pulled Over mobilizations, and will assist in post-mobilization activity reporting.
-Intended Sub-recipient: Oklahoma Highway Patrol Staff Oversight: Jaclynn Frace
+The Impaired Driving Liaisons (IDLs) project will utilize six full-time Oklahoma Highway Patrol Troopers to act as liaisons to implement activities in support of national highway safety goals in reducing motor vehicle collisions, focusing specifically on alcohol and drug-related impaired driving, and assist local law enforcement concerning impaired driving enforcement.
+Coordination of regional multi-jurisdiction events will occur regularly, to include checkpoints and saturation patrols.
+Public information and education events, along with media releases when appropriate, will be used to inform the public of events and relevant traffic safety issues.
+Also, the IDLs will conduct visits with local law enforcement agencies in support of National Highway Safety initiatives, including "Drive Sober or Get Pulled Over" mobilizations and will assist in post-mobilization activity reporting.